 This was one of the most challenging scrambles I've done!
 The lower couloir felt very dangerous, and contained all the hard climbing.
-Exiting the couloir to the slabs was very pleasant, though, the slabs were quite fun.
-We completed this climb traversing the summit from the Lynn Headwaters, descending over Goat Mountain, for a total of nearly 20 miles and a few thousand metres of climbing.
+Exiting the couloir to the slabs was very pleasant, though, and the slabs were quite fun.
+We completed this climb traversing the summit from the Lynn Headwaters, descending over Goat Mountain, and down from Grouse for a total of nearly 20 miles and a few thousand metres of climbing.
 This was also completed entirely by public transit!

 Andrei underneath a large granite prow below the Acrophobe's Arete.

 A large group of us traversed the summits in ascending order, and planned goofy surprise challenges along the way, culminating in cake, beer, and pirate duel on the 3rd summit.
 What a hilarious and rainy day!

 Top: Clouds engulfing a heavily glacieated point near 12,000ft high on the West Buttress

 Below: Massive crevasses and Mt Foraker in the distance at our high point near the 14,200ft. camp.

 Above: Looking up at pitches 3 and 4.